sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/InputParameters.rst

 ``/opt/omnia/input/project_default/software_config.json``
 ----------------------------------------------------------

-Based on the inputs provided to the ``/opt/omnia/input/project_default/software_config.json``, the software packages/images are accessed from the Pulp container and the desired software stack is deployed on the cluster nodes.
+Based on the inputs provided to the ``/opt/omnia/input/project_default/software_config.json``, the software packages/images are downloaded to the Pulp container and the desired software stack is deployed on the cluster nodes.

 .. csv-table:: Parameters for Software Configuration
    :file: ../../../Tables/software_config_rhel.csv